gatling/gatling/src/sphinx/project/faq.rst

 Basically, Gatling/JVM's DNS cache has to tuned.
 A solution is to add ``-Dsun.net.inetaddr.ttl=0`` to the command line.

-.. _faq-bad_record_mac:

-* **I get some "bad_record_mac" Exceptions over SSL**

-This seems to be a Hotspot JDK7 bug and affects all Java programs, for example: https://github.com/rubygems/rubygems.org/issues/615.

-OpenJDK 7 and Hotspot JDK8 seem to be fine.

 .. _faq-method_too_large:

 * **I have a HUGE simulation and I get a "Method too large" compile error**